 More recently, researchers from the University of Pavia in Pavia, Italy, tested the use of a sublingual 5-HTP spray on 27 healthy, but overweight, adult women.
 In this randomized, double-blind, placebo-controlled study, half of the participants used a 5-HTP oral spray five times a day for eight weeks.5

 At the end of the study, researchers found that those women using the 5-HTP spray had significantly greater levels of satiety (in other words they felt more full) than the control group.
 The 5-HTP group also had a lower body mass index (BMI) and greater decrease in hip circumference than the control group.

 Researchers concluded that 5-HTP can help with appetite control for overweight women following a weight loss program.

 So, let’s get this straight.
 5-HTP helped shrink their hips, decreased overall body mass, and kept them full?
 Now THAT’s exactly the type of natural solution we’re looking for.

 The only question we have is that while these studies are compelling and utilize the gold standard in research, they were done with just a handful of participants, all of whom were significantly overweight.
 It would be interesting to see if a study done with a larger number of participants, or one using people who only have 10 to 15 pounds to lose, would yield the same results.

 Its not magic but it can curb appetite & accelerate weight loss..

 Even with the low number of participants in the studies cited above, it would be difficult to argue the conclusions reached regarding the use of 5-HTP to help control appetite when used as part of a weight loss program.

-That is to say, while it won’t make the calories magically disappear from the five pieces of pizza that you gobbled down, it may help you turn them down in the first place.
+That is to say, while it won’t make the calories magically disappear from the five pieces of pizza that you gobbled down, it very well may help you turn them down in the first place.
 But how does it do this?